WeblateOrg/weblate/docs/admin/deployments.rst

     The setup has changed recently, priorly there was separate web server container, since 2.15-2 the web server is embedded in the Weblate container.

+.. versionchanged:: 3.7.1-6

+   In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as root.
+As a consequence this has lead to changed exposed port from 80 to 8080.

 .. seealso:: :ref:`invoke-manage`

 .. _docker-ssl: